 It allows to set the offset of the match window with respect to the trigger itself, i.e. the time difference (expressed in clock cycles, 1 cycle = 25 ns) between the start of the match window and the trigger time.
-After this OPCODE is sent, a 16-bit word (12 significant bits) must be written at the same location of the OPCODE itself.
+After this OPCODE is sent, a 16-bit word must be written at the same location of the OPCODE itself (the window offset is a 12 bit signed number; the transfer on the VME bus takes place on 16 bit, therefore the sign bit must be extended to the full word in order to avoid mistakes).
 The microcontroller will remain in a wait status until a 16-bit word is written.
-The window offset value must be set in the range from -2048 (hex 0x800) to +40 (hex 0x28).
+The window offset value must be set in the range from -2048 (hex 0xF800) to +40 (hex 0x0028).
 The offset and width value must be set according to the constraints described in § 2.4.1.
 The window offset is synchronised with the clock cycle, thus there could be a jitter of one clock cycle in the actual offset position.

-Default setting: 0xFD8 → -1 μs
+Default setting: $0xFFD8 \rightarrow -1 \mu s$